LaWebcapsule/directus9/docs/reference/introduction.md

 ---
-description: An introduction to the REST and GraphQL APIs in Directus.
+description: An introduction to the REST and GraphQL APIs in DB Studio (Formerly Directus v9).
 readTime: 7 min read
 pageClass: page-reference
 ---

 # API Reference

-> Directus offers both a REST and GraphQL API to manage the data in the database.
+> DB Studio (Formerly Directus v9) offers both a REST and GraphQL API to manage the data in the database.
 The API has predictable
 > resource-oriented URLs, relies on standard HTTP status codes, and uses JSON for input and output.

 ## Dynamic API